kubernetes/kops/docs/cli/kops_update_cluster.md

 ### Examples

 ```
-  # After cluster has been editted or upgraded, configure it with:
+  # After cluster has been edited or upgraded, configure it with:
   kops update cluster k8s-cluster.example.com --yes --state=s3://kops-state-1234 --yes
 ```